moveit/moveit/moveit_experimental/jog_arm/README.md

   `roslaunch moveit_experimental spacenav_cpp.launch`

-If you dont have a SpaceNavigor, send commands like this:
+If you dont have a SpaceNavigator, send commands like this:

 ```
 rostopic pub -r 100 /jog_arm_server/delta_jog_cmds geometry_msgs/TwistStamped "header: auto